 Recent Trump win on China trademark raises ethics questions

-President Donald Trump is poised to receive something Tuesday that he has been trying to get from China for a decade: trademark rights to his own name.
-After suffering rejection after rejection in China's courts, he saw his prospects change dramatically after starting his presidential campaign.
+" President Donald Trump is poised to receive something Tuesday that he has been trying to get from China for a decade: trademark rights to his own name.
+After suffering rejection after rejection in China's courts, he saw his prospects change dramatically after launching his presidential campaign.

 Add your comments below